 I don't know about you, but my favorite part of pie is the buttery, flaky pie crust.
 So what's even better than a slice of pie?
 Mini hand pies!!
-These cute little cranberry hand pies have a tart cranberry filling sandwiched between two layers of my perfect flaky pie crust!
+These cute little cranberry hand pies have a tart cranberry sauce filling sandwiched between two layers of my perfect flaky pie crust!
 They're the perfect holiday treat!

 I've included the recipe for my perfect flaky pie crust in this recipe, but I also have a whole blog post dedicated to just pie crust!
 I break down my 5 main tips for making perfect pie crust and have links to all my favorite products that I use!